 Review by Luisito Joaquín González

 So for all those like minded individuals, let me give you a Mexican recipe that I came across recently that’ll warm your cockles.
-Take an unstoppable zombie, some big haired denim-sporting eighties throwbacks, about 12 gallons of corn syrup and tomato paste, a creepy location, some satanic references and about fifty-tonnes of melted cheese and put it all in a gumbo pot.
+Take an unstoppable zombie, some big haired denim-sporting eighties throwbacks, about 12 gallons of corn syrup and tomato paste.
+Add in a creepy location, some satanic references and about fifty-tonnes of melted cheese and then put it all in a gumbo pot.
 Leave it all to simmer for a while and what do you get?
 Well one of the greatest crazy splatter classics of the nineties!

 A Satan worshipping monk is caught trying to sacrifice a local village girl in ancient Mexico.
 The priest condemns him and finishes him off with an axe to the chest.
 In his dying breath, the evil satanist swears vengeance on those that will ever remove the hatchet from his body.